 The Caln PD in partnership with the Brandywine Health Foundation and Pennsylvania American Water have installed a Prescription Drug Drop Off Bin at the police department building.

-This bin affords residents in the area the opportunity to anonymously and safely dispose of unwanted and expired drugs and medication 24 hours a day, seven days a week.
+This bin affords residents in the area the opportunity to anonymously and safely dispose of unwanted and expired drugs and medication during business hours.
 The goal is to get these drugs safely off the streets, keeping them away from our youth and protecting our local waterways.

 The Caln Township Police Department is involved in teaching the D.A.R.E. program to 5th graders at the Caln Elementary School.
 D.A.R.E.
 (Drug Abuse Resistance Education) is a collaborative effort by D.A.R.E. certified law enforcement officers, educators, students, parents, and the community to offer an educational program in the classroom to prevent or reduce drug abuse, violence, and gang involvement among children.

 The D.A.R.E. program exposes youth to repetitive contact with law enforcement officers in a positive atmosphere.
 Key to the success of the D.A.R.E. program is the buy-in from the Police, the School, the Students, and the Parents.
 The emphasis of the program is to educate children through visitation classes to help them keep safe, drug-free, violence-free and to teach them to recognize, avoid, and report situations which may endanger their personal health and safety.